-William Halfond is an assistant professor in computer science at the University of Southern California.
+William Halfond is an associate professor in computer science at the University of Southern California.
 He received his Ph.D. in 2010 from the Georgia Institute of Technology.
 Halfond's research is in software engineering in the area of program analysis and software testing.
 His research work focuses on improving quality assurance for web applications, developer-oriented techniques for reducing the power consumption of smartphone mobile applications, and software security.

 Recent News and Publications

 - Paper to appear at ICSE 2019, "ReCDroid: Automatically Reproducing Android Application Crashes from Bug Reports"